preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Available settings depends on what you select.
 All options are listed below.

 + **Add Column**: If you select List View, you must add at least one Column for the display to work.
-(Navigation View is fixed regarding the columns to display).
 + **Cards per Row**: Available for Card view.
 As it says, set the number of cards to show per row.
 + **Paging**: Select how paging should work; "No Paging", "Classic" or "Scroll".
 + **Image**: Available for Card view.
 Choose to display an image or not.